Hazelight/Docs-UnrealEngine-Angelscript/content/scripting/delegates.md

 > Functions bound to delegates are required to be declared as `UFUNCTION()`.

 # Events
-Events are similar to delegates, but can have multiple functions added to it, rather than always being bound to one function.
+Events are similar to delegates, but can have multiple functions added to them, rather than always being bound to only one function.

 Declare events with the `event` keyword in global scope, then use `AddUFunction()` and `Broadcast()`: